-There have been many adaptations and stories about Jules Verne’s famous submarine commander since Twenty Thousand Leagues Under the Sea was published back in 1870; from the excellent 1954 Disney version with James Mason to the abysmal screen version of The League of Extraordinary Gentlemen.
-The film we are discussing today kind of falls in the middle.
+There have been many adaptations and stories about Jules Verne’s famous submarine commander since his book Twenty Thousand Leagues Under the Sea was published back in 1870; from the excellent 1954 Disney version with James Mason to the abysmal screen version of The League of Extraordinary Gentlemen, but the film we are discussing today kind of falls in the middle.

-The film starts off in a similar fashion as the one in the book, with Captain Nemo’s (Robert Ryan) submarine the Nautilus picking up survivors of a shipwreck, but in the original Nemo was the one responsible for the ship going down while in this movie it’s a storm that sinks the ship.
+The film starts off in a similar fashion as the one in the book, with Captain Nemo’s (Robert Ryan) famous submarine the Nautilus picking up survivors of a shipwreck, but in the original story, it was Nemo who was the one responsible for the ships going down while in this movie it’s a storm that sinks the ship.

-As the ship takes on water the passengers are rushed to the lifeboats, but high winds and turbulent waves causes one of the boats to capsize.
-Six people are dumped into the drink and quickly begin to sink beneath the waves.
-Lucky for them the Nautilus was cruising by and a group of Nemo’s submariners go out and retrieve the poor souls; Senator Robert Fraser (Chuck Connors), English engineer Lomax (Allan Cuthbertson), two gold hungry brothers Barnaby and Swallow Bath (Bill Fraser and Kenneth Connor), Widow Helena Beckett (Nanette Newman) and her son Phillip (Christopher Hartstone).
-They quickly learn that though they have been spared from a watery grave, as Captain Nemo (Robert Ryan) informs them, they may never return to the surface world.
-Their new home is the undersea city of TempleMir.
+As the ship take on water the passengers are rushed to the lifeboats but high winds and turbulent waves cause one of the boats to capsize, where six people are dumped into the drink and quickly begin to sink beneath the waves.
+Lucky for them the Nautilus was cruising by and a group of Nemo’s submariners go out and retrieve the poor souls; Senator Robert Fraser (Chuck Connors), English engineer Lomax (Allan Cuthbertson), two gold-hungry brothers Barnaby and Swallow Bath (Bill Fraser and Kenneth Connor), Widow Helena Beckett (Nanette Newman) and her son Phillip (Christopher Hartstone).
+They quickly learn that though they have been spared from a watery grave, as Captain Nemo (Robert Ryan) informs them, they may never return to the surface world and that their new home is the undersea city of TempleMir.

 Helena and her son are the only ones who seem to be really enjoying themselves as Phillip gets to play in an amazing waterpark while Helena has managed to catch the eye of Nemo himself.
 Another romance blooms between Fraser and Phillip’s swimming teacher Mala (Luciana Paluzzi), but this relationship is complicated by the fact that Fraser must return to the surface to fulfill his duty to his country, and that Nemo’s second and command Joab (John Turner) just so happens to also be in love with Mala.